-11.2.
-Using Active(N) Cross Datacenter Replication
+11.3.
+Using Cross Datacenter Replication

-The following sections provide step-by-step instructions for setting up and running XDCR between two or more VoltDB clusters.
+The following sections provide step-by-step instructions for setting up and running cross datacenter replication (XDCR) between two or more VoltDB clusters.
 The sections describe how to:

 - 1. Design your schema and identify the DR tables

 - 2. Configure the database clusters, including:

 - Choosing unique cluster IDs

 - Identifying the DR connections

 - 3. Start the databases

 - 4. Load the schema and start replication